flowscripter/docs/design/domain-model-concepts.md

 Logic can be performed:
 - *in loop*: i.e. within the execution of the processing graph via internal operator logic or via operator exposed callbacks.
-- *out of loop*: i.e. outside the execution of the processing graph via graph callbacks, dynamic changes to operator parameters and pre- or post-processing access to model data (which is accessible to operators via data stores).
+- *out of loop*: i.e. outside the execution of the processing graph via graph callbacks, dynamic changes to operator parameters and pre- or post-processing access to model data (which is accessible to operators via datastores).

 A processing session can consist of either a: